 After nine days in Trinidad and Tobago, we were off to our third Caribbean destination: Barbados.
 This time, we flew with LIAT (short for Leeward Islands Air Transport), another first for us.
 Given their fleet of ATR42 / ATR72 turboprop aircraft, the airline enforces even stricter rules for carry-on luggage, allowing only a maximum of 7kgs (or 15lbs).
 As our backpacks weigh slightly more, we were forced to check them in, the very first time in six months.
+UPDATE 2020: While placed under administration, LIAT is due to resume services soon.

 While normally not an issue, it did cause some anxiety (at least for me) as Trinidad and Tobago are considered to be a hotspot for drug trafficking between South and North America, and only the main compartment of my backpack can be locked (one of the disadvantages of the Osprey Ozone 46).
 So, with the line of passengers waiting behind us, I tried my best to lock the other compartments with the cable ties I had brought along for those cases.
 Picturing myself in a Barbadian jail because someone had snuck a little package of something into my backpack, I was apprehensive… until I was reunited with my pack.
 Luckily the cable ties I had put on in such a rush were still in place.